Sands Hotel and Casino: Later history

 In 1968, Hughes stated that he intended to expand Sands into a 4,000-room resort, but his plans did not materialize.
-In 1983, Hughes' company, the Summa Corporation, sold the Sands to the Pratt Corporation, but subsequently bought it back as they were unable to make a profit.
+In 1980, Hughes' company, Summa Corporation, sold the Sands to the Pratt Corporation.

+Jack, Edward and Willian Pratt, said they would spend $40 million in renovating the Sands Hotel and expanding the rooms, casino and public area accommodations, but subsequently bought it back as they were unable to make a profit.
 MGM Grand, Inc. bought the hotel along with the neighboring Desert Inn in 1988 for a total of $167 million, and the property became known as the MGM Sands.
 The next year, MGM sold it for $110 million to Las Vegas Sands, a new company formed by the owners of The Interface Group, including Sheldon Adelson, Richard Katzeff, Ted Cutler, Irwin Chafetz and Jordan Shapiro.
 The same year, it was licensed by the Nevada Gaming Commission, and Adelson became a casino magnate.
 In the early 1990s, Adelson built the Sands Expo, a 1 e6ft2 convention centre.

-In its final years, the Sands became a shadow of its former self — a throwback to the old days — and it ultimately could not compete with the newer and more exciting mega-resorts that were being built on the Strip.
+In its final years, the Sands became a shadow of its former self—a throwback to the old days—and it ultimately could not compete with the newer and more exciting mega-resorts that were being built on the Strip.
 However, a 1990s travel guide stated that the hotel gardens and pool area still retained the ambiance of the classic Sands days.
 The decision was eventually made by its final owner, Sheldon Adelson, to shut it down and to build a brand new resort.
 The last dice in the casino was rolled by Bob Stupak just after 6:00 p.m. on June 30, 1996.
-On November 26, 1996, it was imploded and demolished, much to the dismay of longtime employees and sentimentalists.
+At 2:06am on November 26, 1996, it was imploded and demolished, much to the dismay of longtime employees and sentimentalists.
 Footage of the demolition also appeared in the closing credits of The Cooler.
 The climactic plane crash in 1997's Con Air ended with the aircraft crashing into the soon-to-be-demolished Sands' lobby.

 On May 3, 1999, the new $1.5 billion megaresort The Venetian opened where the Sands had formerly been, a 35-story hotel with 3,036 rooms, covering an area of 17 e6ft2.
 It became the largest AAA Five-Diamond landmark in North America.